 Sex: Sexual differences

-The Shubunkin Goldfish are readily available in fish stores and on-line, but sometimes costs a bit more than other fancy goldfish.
+The Shubunkin Goldfish are readily available in fish stores and online, but they sometimes cost a bit more than other fancy goldfish.

 Hou - 2010-07-14 I supply class goldfish and high quality fish. and have full stock now also. welcome to visit our stock seb: http://www.fu-xiang.com/stock/0105 Class goldfish stock: such as: Panda butterfly, 3 color oranda,Purple Oranda with pompoms and so on. welcome to contact me: firstname.lastname@example.org